-I’ve been traveling with mine for over six years and it’s a workhorse.
-It measures 12 x 18.5 x 12 inches and the big compartments can be cinched down to about 10 inches thick.
+I’ve been traveling with mine for over ten years and it’s a workhorse.
+It measures 12 x 18.5 x 12 inches and the big compartments can be cinched down to under 10 inches thick.
 Perfect for air travel as the TSA bag can be stored in one pouch and my laptop and tablet in the outside pouch for easy access.
 It also meets the carry on requirement.

 A MilSpec shoulder backpack equipped with a molle webbing system on the front and sides to allow more attachments.
 2-way cord zippers, comfortable padded back area, ventilated mesh padding shoulder straps, a chest strap, and waist belt which are detachable.
 Features 2 large pouches, 2 medium and an attached small molle pouch.

 Luggage and air travel is getting harder every year and it isn’t likely to get any better.
 One of our biggest fears on international trips is arriving and discovering our bag(s) didn’t and that has happened more than once.
 For that reason alone we do a lot to avoid checking our bags but unfortunately so does everyone else.
 That makes airplane overhead bin space stressful to try and get into.
 While our preference is to skip checking a bag whenever possible it is getting more difficult.
-Understanding that we will often still have to check a bag or two we now pack considering the loss a possibility.
+Understanding that we will often still have to check a bag or two we now pack considering the lost bag a possibility.
 No more his and her suitcases but splitting the packed items.
 We also “survival” pack our carry-on backpacks with clothes that will last a couple of days.

 It’s already been pointed out some of the advantages of small over large.
 First carry-ons help eliminate the concern of missing bags and a carry-on bag is also much easier to handle.
 Becoming a professional packer allows you to squeeze more into a small space and you can stop worrying about weight limits at check-in like you do with a larger bag.
 There’s also rarely a weight limit for carry-ons – lead bars are okay provided you can lift them.